Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 RED FLAG POLICIES

 Batteries today are powering around 3 million electric vehicles around the world, most of which are incompatible with other vehicles brands.
-The car makers are fighting one another for market share, instead of working together to conquer range limitations with an energy infrastructure.
+The car makers are fighting one another for market share, instead of working together to conquer range limitations with a more versatile energy infrastructure.
 They are also trying to squeeze every last drop of production out of their petrol and diesel engine factories.
 But for all that, the writing in on the wall now that the 2030 target to halt ICE sales is more or less cast in stone in Europe at least.

 CORDLESS POWER TOOLS - Choosing between brands of power tools in not going to make a great impact, with so many variations of battery packs.
 Of course it would be more convenient if they shared the same cartridges and chargers.
 But you charge these at home and in any convenient socket wherever you are working and carry spare batteries - if you are doing any serious work.